The Clear Edge

 Create two lists:

-Signal Activities: List everything scoring 4-5.
-These are activities that directly move revenue or build capacity.
+Signal Activities: List everything scoring 4–5.
+These are the activities that directly move revenue or build capacity.

-Noise Activities: List everything scoring 1-3.
-These are activities to eliminate or minimize.
+Noise Activities: List everything scoring 1–3.
+These are the activities you either eliminate or keep as small as possible.

-One consultant discovered 47 Slack channels consuming 8 hours weekly.
-Only 6 channels generated an actual value.
-He scored the rest as 1-2 and eliminated 41 channels in 12 minutes.
+One consultant found 47 Slack channels eating 8 hours a week.
+Only 6 channels created real value, so he scored the rest as 1–2 and cut 41 channels in 12 minutes.

-Result by the end of Day 2: Clear classification of every activity as Signal (4-5) or Noise (1-3), with written lists showing exactly what to protect vs. eliminate.
+Result by the end of Day 2: A clear classification of every activity as Signal (4–5) or Noise (1–3), with written lists showing exactly what to protect and what to remove.

 Day 3: Grid Build (2 hours)

-Create your 2×2 grid mapping activities across two dimensions: Urgent/Not Urgent × Important/Not Important.
+Create your 2×2 grid and map activities across two dimensions: Urgent vs. Not Urgent and Important vs. Not Important.

 How to map activities:

-Take your Day 2 lists.
-Place each activity into one quadrant.
+Take your Day 2 lists and place each activity into one quadrant.

-Quadrant 1 (Urgent + Important): Client emergencies, deal closings, critical deadlines.
-These are fires you must put out today.
-Minimize time here through prevention.
+Quadrant 1 (Urgent + Important): Client emergencies, deal closings, and critical deadlines.
+These are fires you must put out today, and your goal is to keep time here low by preventing them in advance.

-Quadrant 2 (Not Urgent + Important): Strategy, system building, relationship development, deep work.
-This is where 80%+ of your time should live.
-This quadrant compounds.
+Quadrant 2 (Not Urgent + Important): Strategy, system building, relationship development, and deep work.
+This is where more than 80% of your time should sit because this is the work that compounds.

-Quadrant 3 (Urgent + Not Important): Most emails, most Slack messages, most meetings.
-They feel urgent but don’t move revenue.
-Delegate or eliminate.
+Quadrant 3 (Urgent + Not Important): Most emails, most Slack messages, and most meetings.
+They feel urgent but don’t move revenue, so you either delegate them or remove them.

-Quadrant 4 (Not Urgent + Not Important): Social media scrolling, most newsletters, random research, “staying informed” on topics irrelevant to your business.
+Quadrant 4 (Not Urgent + Not Important): Social media scrolling, most newsletters, random research, and “staying informed” on topics that don’t matter to your business.
 Delete everything here.

 The grid structure: